cloud-gov/pages-core/docs/DEVELOPMENT.md

 | ci       | Commits to trigger CI actions but no version changes      | none         |                   |

 Major version bumps are created when `BREAKING CHANGE` is in the commit body or the type is followed by `!` (e.g. `feat!: add a new major feature`).
 All types can be modified with an additional "scope" as shown in the conventional commit documentation (e.g. `fix(admin): remove broken link in admin panel`).

+## Frontend conventions

+The following conventions used to build and maintain the frontend UI.

+*NOTE: At this time, the current state of the frontend structure and conventions do not follow this documentation.
+This document is setting standards moving forward.

+### Architecture

+The frontend UI should be structured to improve consistency and developer experience by establishing and maintaining the following standards.
+The frontend consists of a single page application architecture using Nunjucks templates to rendered by the server and React to render pages in the browser.

+#### Server rendered views (Nunjucks)
+- Templates in the [`./views`](../views) directory.

+#### Browser rendered pages (React)
+- Page template components are in the [`./frontend/pages`](../frontend/pages) directory.
+- Only page template components should be used to render the routes in the [`./frontend/routes.js`](../frontend/routes.js) file.
+- Pages are composed of two types of components: Pure components and dynamic components.
+The majority of components used should be written as pure components.
+- Most HTTP requests should be called from the page component with the response data being passed down to pure components.
+Dynamic components should be used sparingly and scoped to a specific purpose to encapsulate complexity and state to the specific dynamic component.
+- Most UI state should be defined at the page level using React hooks.
+- Global app state should only be connected to page template components.

+#### Components (React)

+##### Pure Components
+- Pure components are in the [`./frontend/components`](../frontend/components) directory.
+- These are primarily used to display information or be a general action that can be reused throughout the UI. ie:
+  - A title component that displays the provided string property.
+  - A button component that will call a function on click.
+- All of the component properties are passed directly to the component.
+- Property types should be booleans, numbers, strings, arrays, objects, or functions.
+- No HTTP requests should be called from within a pure component.
+- No state management actions should happen within a pure component unless it is specific to that component with no external side effects. ie:
+  - A menu component with a button that opens an element to display a list of links.
+The state of the menu being open or closed can be encapsulated within that component and its state does not effect any other components and actions.

+##### Dynamic Components
+- Dynamic components are in the [`./frontend/containers`](../frontend/containers) directory.
+- These are primarily used to encapsulate complex requests, actions, and state management within a specific UI component. ie.
+  - A build logs component that polls the API to retrieve and append new logs.
+- The component properties passed to a dynamic component should only be used to define its initial state and/or HTTP requests.
+- React hooks should manage the state and custom hook's should be created to help manage the state within the dynamic component.

+#### State management

+- Global app state should use Redux and it should only be used for common data that would be used across all pages. ie:
+  - A user state that has the current user's data which would be used on almost every page.
+- Page state should use custom hooks built with React hooks and it should be specific to the page's use. ie:
+  - A build history state that is only used on the site's builds page
+- Dynamic component state should use custom hooks built with React hooks and be encapsulated within the component
+- Pure component state should use React hooks, they should be very simple, and be encapsulated within the component
+- Custom hooks using React hooks should be used in pages and dynamic components to define the specific data and actions related to their corresponding pages and dynamic components.
+Custom hooks should be defined in a file in the [`./frontend/hooks](../frontend/hooks/) directory. ie:
+  - The `useBuildLogs` hook would define the state and effects associated with the build logs dynamic component.
+  - The `useSiteBuilds` hook would define the state and effects for a site's build history